TheWiseNoob/OMP/README.md

 #### Method 1 : Makefile and Manual Dependency Retrieval

   You will need all of the dependencies manually installed before being able to use the compile and install instructions below.
+OMP is currently only tested as working with Arch Linux.

   To compile and then install, run the following commands:<br />